mmfausnaugh/mapspec/README.md

 `mapspec` is object-oriented and is designed to be modular and highly extensible.
 It makes heavy use of numpy and scipy libraries, and was designed to easily integrate with these packages.

-There are two main parts of the program:  First, general-usage spectrum utilities, which are bundled in `spectrum.py`.
-Second, the rescaling procedure, which is kept in `mapspec.py`.
+There are two main parts of the package:  First, general-usage spectrum utilities, which are bundled in `mapspec/spectrum.py`.
+Second, the rescaling procedure, which is kept in `mapspec/mapspec.py`.

-Some helpful scripts for constructing a reference spectrum are also provided----these are `make_ref` and `smooth_ref`, check the internal comments for details.
-By default, they are installed to your system as scripts.
+Some helpful scripts for constructing a reference spectrum are also provided----these are `make_ref` and `smooth_ref`.
+Check the help menus and internal comments for details.
+By default, they are installed to your system and available on the command line.

 We begin by describing (with illustrative examples) the spectrum utilities.